 Charles Bourns is a first generation broiler farmer from Gloucestershire, growing 480,000 chickens per year for Hook 2 Sisters.
 He has been involved with the NFU for 36 years and was chairman of its National Poultry Board for 12 years.
 Charles has also been involved in consultation work on all aspects of environmental and zoonotic poultry production, in the UK and Europe.

-Chloe Ryan has been a journalist specialising in food and farming her whole career, covering the meat industry in depth for more than a decade.
-Chloe was the launch editor of Poultry Business at the start of 2017.
+Chloe Ryan has specialised in food and farming journalism her whole career.
+She has focussed more directly on the meat industry for more than a decade, and has been the editor of Poultry Business magazine since its launch in 2017.

-Paul Kelly is a second generation turkey farmer from Essex and his business, Kelly Turkeys is responsible for resurrecting the traditional Bronze turkey breed.
+Paul Kelly is a second generation turkey farmer from Essex.
+His business, Kelly Turkeys, is responsible for resurrecting the traditional Bronze turkey breed.
 His business also encompasses Farm Gate Hatcheries, which supplies turkey poults to hundreds of farmers around the country.
-Paul is a great advocate for the turkey sector, and dry-plucked premium birds in particular.
+Paul is a great advocate for the turkey sector, particularly dry-plucked premium birds.

 Richard is Chief Executive at the British Poultry Council and has been in the poultry meat sector for fifteen years.
 Responsible for the building the reputation of the poultry industry, Richard has been extensively involved in food security issues and minimising the effects of Brexit on food supply and production.
 His current focus is on the poultry meat sector's role in the UK's sustainable food strategy.